joakim/entofu/README.md

 Unicode defines the last two code points of each plane as reserved [noncharacters](https://www.unicode.org/faq/private_use.html#noncharacters).

-When entofuing, these 16 noncharacters must therefore be translated to substitute code points (special tofu):
+When entofuing, these noncharacters must therefore be translated to substitute code points (16 special tofu):

 - `U+4FFFE` ⟷ `U+C0000`
 - `U+4FFFF` ⟷ `U+C0001`